 I am the Five College Assistant Professor of Government at Smith College, and my focus is on African Politics.
 I received my Ph.D. in Political Science at UCLA and was a member of the faculty at Texas A&M University from 2010-2013.
 From 2008-2009, I was a Fulbright Scholar in Malawi conducting research on the political economy of HIV/AIDS interventions.
 I have also collected data in Ghana and Tanzania.
 I study a variety of topics including African politics, health (particularly HIV/AIDS), identity, and research methods.
 Methodologically, I am interested in the systematic analysis of qualitative data, field experiments, social network analysis, and anything that can be learned from longitudinal household-level data.
-My current research includes studies of ethnicity-of-interviewer effects in Africa and same-sex politics in Africa.I blog at haba na haba and can be found on Twitter as @dadakim.
+My current research includes studies of ethnicity-of-interviewer effects in Africa and same-sex politics in Africa.I blog at The Monkey Cage and at my personal blog, haba na haba.
+You can find me on Twitter as @dadakim.

 This book manuscript details the local realities of the global intervention against AIDS in Africa.
 On a continent where 68% of the 33 million people infected with HIV in the world live, and where only 43% of AIDS patients in desperate need of treatment have access to it, what facilitates the gross failures of HIV/AIDS interventions in Africa?
 When a mobilized international community spends billions of dollars to intervene against a disease, what impedes its efforts to reach intended beneficiaries?
 With globalization, disease spreads easily across national boundaries, requiring state actors concerned with public health to engage public health problems beyond their own borders, usually delegating responsibilities to far-away agents.
 Such endeavors require coordination of multiple actors, not just across borders, but also across levels of governance within the target country, creating multiple principal-agent problems in the pursuit of providing for public health.
 I use a political economy approach that emphasizes the multiplicity of actors involved in a global intervention against disease to bring attention to the incentives and motivations of actors across levels of governance.
 I focus in particular on the agents implementing interventions.
 I provide evidence that a major component of the failure of HIV/AIDS programs in Africa is the disconnect in the preferences of providers and receivers.
 I argue that HIV/AIDS interventions usually fail because local agents actually implementing interventions on the ground act in ways congruent with both their policy preferences and the policy preferences of local citizens.
 I analyze original data to demonstrate ordinary Africans give relatively low priority to HIV/AIDS interventions, even in the world's highest prevalence countries.